petergridge/Irrigation-V5/readme_new.md

 The next run is set from the start time and frequency provided.
 Changing the start time forward will initialise a new run if it has already run on that day.

 ### Last ran
-This is set after any successfull completion of the zone.
+This is set after any successful completion of the zone.
 All zones triggered together will have the same Last ran value set.

 ### Events
 The *program_turned_on* event provides the following: